ElvishJerricco/CCJamJun14/README.md

 Usage
 =====

-Start up a computer with this installed and the startup file should load LuaLua and launch the program in the background (so that you can keep using the computer).
+Install via grin-get.
+Run cinnamon.
 Any monitors configured (via monitors.cfg) to display modules will begin showing the specified screen.
 Use the navigation buttons to switch screens on the fly.

 This program can also display on remote screens.
 Use any computer capable of communicating with the main (server) computer via rednet.
 Put client.lua on that computer.
 Run client.lua <hostname>.
 Hostname is specified in server.cfg.
 Now the client computer will be used as a monitor, just like in-world monitors or the screen of the server computer.